Overview of BIS Certification

 - A separate Registration number must be obtained for each brand or product manufactured or produced at the same place.

-Which Products come under the criteria of BIS Certification?
+Which Products come under the criteria of BIS Registration?

-The products which come under the criteria of mandatory BIS Certification are bifurcated into 2 sub-parts listed below:
+The products which come under the criteria of mandatory BIS registration are bifurcated into 2 sub-parts listed below:

 - Household electrical goods;

 - Oil pressure stoves;

 - Automobile accessories;

 - Cylinders, Valves, and Regulators;

 The following list comprises of Electronic and IT products:

 - Plasma TV, LED, LCD Televisions of screen size 32” and above;

 - Optical Disc Players having in-built amplifiers of input power 200W and above;